alexdantas/arkamips/README.md

 problems understanding the code (as long as they have a medium understanding on MIPS Assembly).

+# Features

+All of the following works on the Altera DE2-70 board:

+* Full-colored game on the VGA display.
+* Score and lives show on the LCD display.
+* Intro and game over screens.
+* Controllable with any PS2 keyboard.
+* Bug-ridden gameplay!
+No, seriously!
+* Well-commented code with most features tweakable at `.data`.

 # Notes

 This currently works on the DE2-70 Altera programmable board only.
 We use